kubeshop/testkube/docs/demo-video/index.md

-# Testkube installation walkthrough
+# Testkube Installation Walkthrough

-## Get your cluster first
+## Get Your Cluster First

-In this demo we're using GKE (Google Kuberntetes Engine)
+In this demo we're using GKE (Google Kuberntetes Engine) - but you can use whatever you want.

 ## Installing Testkube Kubectl CLI plugin.